BLCM/BLCMods/Borderlands 2 mods/Astor/Quest Reward/Double Quest Reward Redux/ReadMe.md

 ### Changelog:

 - v1.0.0, September 1, 2018
-  - Added the choice between 2 Unique weapons/items instead of a single one for the main game
+  - Added the choice between 2 Unique weapons/items instead of a single one for the main game.
   - Initial public release

 - v1.0.1, September 5, 2018
-  - Upgrade the customization skin/head rewards to a Blue weapon/item rewards for 8 missions:
+  - Upgrade the customization skin/head rewards to a Blue weapon/item rewards for 8 missions.
-  - Capture The Flag (Sawtooth Cauldron)
-  - In Memoriam (Three Horns - Divide)
-  - No Vacancy (Three Horns - Valley)
-  - Shielded Favors (Southern Shelf)
-  - Statuesque (Opportunity)
-  - The Cold Shoulder (The Fridge)
-  - The Overlooked #1: Medicine Man (The Highlands)
-  - To Grandmother's House We Go (Eridium Blight)

 - v1.0.2, September 10, 2018
-  - In the mission Uncle Teddy, if you give the plans to Una, the reward will be the Lady Fist, and if you give the plans to Hyperion you will have the choice to toggle between 2 options: Choice between 2 Bitch (Legendary SMG Hyperion) or 2 Commerce (Unique Shock SMG Hyperion)
+  - In the mission *Uncle Teddy*, if you give the plans to Una, the reward will be the *Lady Fist*, and if you give the plans to Hyperion you will have the choice to toggle between 2 options: 2 *Bitch* (Legendary SMG Hyperion) or 2 *Commerce* (Unique Shock SMG Hyperion)

 - v1.0.3, September 21, 2018
-  - "Move" the Octo (Unique shotgun Tediore) reward from Slap Happy (Hammerlock mission) in The Highlands: Outwash to Capture The Flag in Sawtooth Cauldron, on this way, my Mod Hammerlock Jakobs Sponsor can reward the Tidal Wave (Unique shotgun Jakobs) with the Slap Happy mission.
+  - "Move" the *Octo* (Unique shotgun Tediore) reward from *Slap Happy* (Hammerlock mission) in The Highlands: Outwash to *Capture The Flag in Sawtooth Cauldron*, on this way, my Mod Hammerlock Jakobs Sponsor can reward the *Tidal Wave* (Unique shotgun Jakobs) with the *Slap Happy* mission.

 - v1.0.4, September 30, 2018
-  - Added a 3rd option in *Uncle Teddy* mission in Arid Nexus - Badlands: the choice between 1 Unique SMG Commerce or 1 Legendary SMG Bitch you give the plans to Hyperion.
+  - Added a 3rd option in *Uncle Teddy* mission in *Arid Nexus - Badlands*: the choice between 1 Unique SMG *Commerce* or 1 Legendary SMG *Bitch* you give the plans to Hyperion.

 - v1.0.5, October 25, 2018
-  - Added the choice between 2 Unique weapons/items instead of a single one for DLC 1 - Captain Scarlett and Her Pirate's Booty.
+  - Added the choice between 2 Unique weapons/items instead of a single one for DLC 1 - *Captain Scarlett and Her Pirate's Booty*.

+- v1.0.6, Novembre 22, 2018
+  - Added Moxxi's weapons as reward for the 5 rounds in *Creature Slaughter* Arena in *Wildlife Exploitation Preserve* (instead of just the Creamer as reward for the 5th round)

 ### To do: